neomatrix369/SalarySlipKata/README.md

          Higher rate          | £43,000.00 to £150,000.00 |   40%
          Additional rate      | over £150,000.00          |   45%
          ---------------------+---------------------------+---------
-         * - past a Annual Gross Salary of £100,000.00, personal allowance rules change - for every extra £2 earned, the personal allowance reduces by £1.
+         * - past an Annual Gross Salary of £100,000.00, personal allowance rules change - for every extra £2 earned, the personal allowance reduces by £1.
 Past an annual gross salary of £122,000.00, no personal allowance is applicable.
 And this excess is taxed at the Higher rate tax.
    ```